 a.
 Where an unusual hardship is shown, such a home may be located as an accessory use on a lot or tract with an existing dwelling for a stated period of time.

 b.
 Where such a home is requested temporarily, while building a site-built or modular home.
-Such a home must meet all applicable bulk regulations and the County Sanitary Code.
+Such a home must meet all applicable bulk regulations and the City Sanitary Code.

 In either circumstance, the time period may be extended upon request to the Board of Zoning Appeals without further notice or fee, but in the case of a permit under subsection b, a showing of good faith progress on construction must be made.

-6. As an accessory use to a principal farm dwelling on agricultural land as defined herein for outside the City, application may be made to the Board of Zoning Appeals for a special use permit for locating a manufactured home with such an existing dwelling for additional assistance on the farm or ranch.
+As an accessory use to a principal farm dwelling on agricultural land as defined herein for outside the City, application may be made to the Board of Zoning Appeals for a special use permit for locating a manufactured home with such an existing dwelling for additional assistance on the farm or ranch.
 No zoning permit is required; however, a certificate of compliance is necessary to determine the status of the land.

+SECTION 17.
+TINY HOMES.
+Small residential dwellings meeting the definition and conditions defined herein for tiny homes may utilized by special use permit in areas of the community where manufactured homes are a permitted use.

+Definitions.
+Tiny homes are residential dwelling units containing less than standard minimum square footage which may be constructed on-site or moved in, and which are compliant with the regulations outlined in this section.

+All tiny homes, whether site-built or moved in, must be of standard construction meeting applicable municipal building conditions.
+All such units shall subject to the following requirements.

+Tiny homes which are moved-in shall be no more than five (5) years of age and shall have the suspension and axle components removed.

+All tiny homes shall be mounted on a permanent foundation of City approved design.

+Tiny homes must be complete dwelling units containing a kitchen, sanitary and sleeping facilities within the unit.

+Tiny homes shall be for the exclusive use of a single family for the purpose of maintaining a household.

+All such units shall comply with the zoning requirements of the parent district, and the City building code.

+Tiny homes shall have a minimum structure size of 200 square feet for each additional occupant.
+Such structures shall have a minimum width of nine (9) feet.

-ARTICLE XXVIII
+ARTICLE XXVII

 NON-CONFORMING USES